-Well its that time of year again….
-My favourite French tradition.
+Well, it’s that time of year again… my favourite French tradition.

-The Galette des Rois (Kings cake) is an absolutely delicious cake of puff pastry stuffed with frangipane, where only refined almond powder is used.
+The Galette des Rois (King’s cake) is an absolutely delicious cake of puff pastry stuffed with frangipane, where only refined almond powder is used.

-Inside of the Galette is placed a small ‘feve’, the prize, which usually is a small ceramic figurine.
+Inside of the Galette is placed a small ‘fève’, the prize, which usually is a small ceramic figurine.

 1. Gather family and friends around a table.

 2. The youngest person then crawls under the table.

-3. The oldest (or the most honest!!) person then acts as distributor.
+3. The oldest (or the most honest!) person then acts as a distributor.

 4. The distributor then cuts the galette into slices and the person under the table nominates who should be served each slice.

-5. The person who finds the ‘feve’ is the King / Queen and wears the crown and must chose his or her king or queen !!
+5. The person who finds the ‘fève’ is the King / Queen and wears the crown and must choose his or her king or queen!

 Although traditionally this cake is eaten on the 6th of January, I usually start making them in November… and I think I might sneak a final one in today…